spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 * SpatialOS terms used in the GDK for Unreal documentation

 **SpatialOS documentation**<br/>
 Many SpatialOS term definitions link to further information in the [SpatialOS documentation](https://docs.improbable.io/reference/latest/index).
-This documentation covers the SpatialOS SDK - a software development kit for SpatialOS which underpins the GDK for Unreal, as well some GDK-relevant tools; the [Console](#console), [schema](#schema), [snapshots](#snapshots), and [configuration files](#configuration-files) in particular.
+This documentation covers the SpatialOS Worker SDK and Platform SDK as well some GDK-relevant tools; the [Console](#console), [schema](#schema), [snapshots](#snapshots), and [configuration files](#configuration-files) in particular.

-Note that this SpatialOS documentation assumes you are developing a SpatialOS game using the SpatialOS SDKs ([The Worker SDK and Platform SDK](#https://docs.improbable.io/reference/latest/shared/get-started/working-with-spatialos)), so it may reference content relevant to that workflow only.
-While the SpatialOS SDK underpins the GDK for Unreal, the two workflows are not always the same.
+Note that this SpatialOS documentation assumes you are developing a SpatialOS game using the [Worker SDK and Platform SDK](#https://docs.improbable.io/reference/latest/shared/get-started/working-with-spatialos), so it may reference content relevant to that workflow only.
+While some of the concepts underpin the GDK for Unreal, the two workflows are not always the same.

 ## GDK for Unreal documentation terms
-* `<GameRoot>` - The folder containing your game project's `.uproject` and source folder.
+* `<GameRoot>` - The folder containing your project's `.uproject` and source folder.
 * `<ProjectRoot>` - The folder containing your `<GameRoot>`.
-* `<YourProject>` - Name of your game project's `.uproject` (for example, `\<GameRoot>\StarterProject.uproject`).
+* `<YourProject>` - Name of your project's `.uproject` (for example, `\<GameRoot>\StarterProject.uproject`).

 ## GDK for Unreal terms

 ### Actor handover
 Handover is a new `UPROPERTY` tag.
-It allows games built in Unreal which uses single-server architecture to take advantage of SpatialOS’ distributed, persistent server architecture.
+It allows games built in Unreal (which uses single-server architecture) to take advantage of SpatialOS’ distributed, persistent server architecture.
 See [Actor and entity property handover between server-workers]({{urlRoot}}/content/handover-between-server-workers.md).

 ### Cross-server RPCs
-This handles the scenario where a [server-worker](#workers) needs to execute an operation on an Actor that another server-worker has [authority](#authority) over.
+These handle the scenario where a [server-worker](#workers) needs to execute an operation on an Actor that another server-worker has [authority](#authority) over.
 When a cross-server RPC is invoked by a non-authoritative server-worker, the execution is routed through SpatialOS to the authoritative server-worker - this authoritative server-worker executes the RPC.
 (See the documentation on [Cross-server RPCs]({{urlRoot}}/content/cross-server-rpcs)).

 ### Global State Manager
 The Global State Manager (GSM):
 *  Makes sure that [Singleton Actors](#singleton-actors) are replicated properly, by only allowing the [server-worker](#workers) with [authority](#authority) over the GSM to execute the initial replication of these Actors.
 See documentation on [Singleton Actors]({{urlRoot}}/content/singleton-actors.md).

 *  Maintains the configuration of a [deployment’s](#deployment) currently-loaded [game world](#game-world).
 (Note that this is the Unreal game world not the [SpatialOS world](#spatialos-world).)<br/>
 The GSM lists both the URL of the [Map (or Level - see Unreal documentation)](http://api.unrealengine.com/INT/Shared/Glossary/index.html#l) that the [server-workers](#servers) have loaded and the `AcceptingPlayers` flag.
 (This flag controls whether or not client-servers can spawn anything in the game world.)